AlejandroPenaloza/Outcome-Predictor/README.md

 # Outcome-Predictor
 A way to predict Baseball outcomes.

-This project will make a predictions of a baseball game outcome based on players and games stats and situations.
+This project will make predictions of a baseball game outcome based on players and games stats and situations.

 ![](https://user-images.githubusercontent.com/56207845/72391648-b768a080-36fb-11ea-975a-4192debdde6b.jpg)